 How this blog came about: In 1998 I started a newsletter on personal and political issues for friends and colleagues, that developed into a yahoogroup (beena-issues) in 2002.
 The idea was to share articles, reports and comments on current issues, including my own reports, articles and comments, and my column ‘Personal Political’.
 From that emerged this blog in Feb 2009.
 Becoming Teabreak.pk’s Featured Blogger, March 2010 got me taking myself more seriously as a blogger;; ditto the Best Blog from a Journalist award at the Pakistan Blog Awards 2011.

-Thanks to Shahidul Alam of Drik who walked me through the baby-steps of blogging at the sidelines of a Panos meeting in Kathmandu in 2010, that I’ve built on with occasional help from techie friends.
-And thanks for the blog name ‘Journeys to Democracy‘ and encouragement to Naveed Malik, Harvard Kennedy School 2008, who interned with me at the Carr Center for Human Rights Policy when I was a Fellow there.
-Thanks to my darvaish techie friend Sabhat Ashraf for helping me improve this blog further.
+Thanks to: Shahidul Alam of Drik who walked me through the baby-steps of blogging at the sidelines of a Panos meeting in Kathmandu in 2010; for the blog name ‘Journeys to Democracy‘ and feedback, Naveed Malik, Harvard Kennedy School 2008, who interned with me at the Carr Center for Human Rights Policy when I was a Fellow there; darvaish techie friend Sabhat Ashraf for helping with further improvements.
+This is an ongoing process.